uluyek/Project3-CUDA-Path-Tracer/README.md

 **4. GLTF Loading:**

 For GLTF loading, I utilized the header-only C++ tiny glTF library (https://github.com/syoyo/tinygltf) suggested in the instructions of this project.
 I attempted to implement texture mapping and bump mapping yet I couldn't get it working.
 Thus, my GLTF loader currently only supports mesh for the gltf models.
-Below is a rendered example of a Stanford bunny gltf model I converted using the CesiumGS converter (https://github.com/CesiumGS/obj2gltf).

-Below is my rendered image with a yellow specular material:
+Below is a rendered example of a Stanford bunny gltf model I converted using the CesiumGS converter (https://github.com/CesiumGS/obj2gltf) with a yellow specular material:

 ![](https://github.com/uluyek/Project3-CUDA-Path-Tracer/blob/main/img/gltf%20loader.jpg)